 - Sessions can be run back to back if you require more than 2 classes per day.

-- Students will view a fascinating display of items including hollows, and animal evidence (scats, tracks and traces) that stimulates curiosity and reinforces essential environmental themes
+- Students will view a fascinating display of items including hollows, and animal evidence (scats, tracks and traces) to stimulate curiosity and reinforce essential environmental themes

 - They will get hands-on building a nest box for specific hollow-dependent species to be taken back to school with you (one per class)

-- Students also explore the Royal Botanic Garden looking for tree hollows and other evidence of animal habitat
+- Students also explore the Royal Botanic Garden looking for tree hollows and other evidence of animal habitats